 But how is that possible?

-One core way that we build out these scenarios prior to client engagements is by forecasting different organic growth scenarios and mapping those back against current metrics such as CAC, ACV, and T2P or D2P.
+One core way we build out these scenarios before client engagements is by forecasting different organic growth scenarios and mapping those back against current metrics such as CAC, ACV, and T2P or D2P.

 When it comes to actually defining clear goals and objectives, consider creating goals that are both monetary and non-monetary objectives: